Why is Blackjack Called Blackjack?

 The Origins of Blackjack

 Despite many different versions of Vingt-et-Un, the popularity of the card games expanded throughout North America.
 The card game made it to the American shore in the 18th century with the help of French colonists.
 The game couldn’t spread and develop in France in the 19th century.
 However, during this time, the game evolved and gained popularity in America.
 The game would be seen in New Orleans in 1820 at the legalised gambling halls.
-Interesting enough, during this time, the rules were different than the contemporary Blackjack we now know.
+Interestingly enough, during this time, the rules were different than the contemporary Blackjack we now know.
 For instance, in the earlier form of Blackjack, only the dealer was allowed to double.

 Modern Blackjack